deezer/zeroNoteSamba/README.md

 - cross-dataset generalization: `cross_data.py`.
 - few-shot beat tracking: `data_exp.py`.

-The code for information-theoretic measures on the ZeroNS network can be found in `measures.py` and librosa's beat tracking method is in `old_school.py`.
+The code to generate the information-theoretic measures of ZeroNS network embeddings can be found in `measures.py` and librosa's beat tracking method is in `old_school.py`.
 Finally, one can find the model and processing code in `models/` and `processing/`.

 ## Reference